muammar/ml4chem/docs/source/hpc.rst

 laptop or workstation and how we can scale up to running on HPC clusters.
 Dask has a  modern and interesting structure:

 #.
-A scheduler is in charge of taking tasks.
+A scheduler is in charge of registering tasks.
 #.
-Tasks can be registered in a delayed way or simply submitted as futures.
+Tasks can be registered in a delayed way (registered but not computed) or
+   simply submitted as futures (submitted and computed).
 #.
 When the scheduler receives a task, it sends it to workers that carry out
    the computations and keep them in memory.
 #.
 Results from computations can be subsequently used for more calculations or